-What Campervan to Choose to Travel New Zealand
+What Campervan or Motorhome to Choose for New Zealand

-Such variety in a small country makes New Zealand the perfect destination for a road trip!
-Complete freedom is the main reason many backpackers opt for using a campervan (or caravan) for transportation.
-It is certainly worth considering when you have two or more friends willing to explore New Zealand together.
+Such a variety of landscapes in a small country makes New Zealand the perfect destination for a road trip!
+Complete freedom is the main reason many travellers opt for using a campervan (or caravan or motorhome) for transportation.
+It is certainly worth considering.
 However, what are the different types of campervans in New Zealand?

-Before committing to buying or renting a campervan, consider the three different types: sleeping in your car, non-self-contained and self-contained.
+Before committing to buying or renting a campervan, consider the four different types: sleeping in your car, non-self-contained campervans, self-contained campervans or motorhomes.
 This article looks at the advantages and disadvantages of each option.

-Make sure you have a legal driver license before hitting the road.
+Make sure you have a legal driver’s license before hitting the road.
 Find out more in How to Drive in New Zealand and Why You Need an International Driving Permit for New Zealand.
 Plus, see if living in a campervan is right for you by checking out Vanlife in NZ: The Guide to Living in a Campervan in New Zealand.

 Renting or buying a campervan (or sleeping in your car) is a good way to travel New Zealand for a number of reasons:

-- Stay in campsites cheaper than hostels if you are in a group
+- Staying at campsites – cheaper than hostels if you are in a group

-- Pack more things in your campervan no need to lug around backpacks.
+- Pack more things in your campervan – no need to lug around backpacks or suitcases.

-Learn more about travelling New Zealand by camper in our guide, How to Plan a Campervan Trip in New Zealand: The Ultimate Guide.
+Learn more about travelling New Zealand by camper in our guide, How to Plan a Campervan Trip in New Zealand.

 Some backpackers also prefer this option because it is easier to drive a car than a campervan.
 Especially, for those who have had to make the transition to driving on the left side of the road.